 The Czech government is increasingly prioritising to move tourism beyond concentration in the capital, Prague, and increase the potential of undiscovered places in the country.
-Most significant source markets are Germany, Russia, Italy, UK, US, Slovakia and Poland, while demand is also increasing from other markets such as China and South Korea.
+Most significant source markets are Germany, the Russian Federation, Italy, UK, US, Slovakia and Poland, while demand is also increasing from other markets such as China and South Korea.